 Attending Toward a Growing Marriage seminars led by Chapman is one way to get help.
 For years, couples nationwide have attended these two-day workshops for the purpose of marriage restoration and growth.
 Lisa* believes this seminar provided the remedy her marriage desperately needed.

 "I knew in my heart that divorce was not what God wanted … but deep down, I was hoping he (her husband) would leave," confessed Lisa.
 "What happened after the seminar could fill a book!
 We confessed the ways we had failed one another and sought forgiveness.
 Then my husband was convicted of his need to be in God's Word daily.
 Prior to attending the seminar I was certain I had two options, end my marriage or continue unhappily ever after.
 Praise be to God that his ways are not our ways."

 "There are two objectives for the seminar," explains Dr. Chapman, "help people, wherever they are in their marriage, take steps of growth, and then equip couples to go back into their churches and minister to others."

 Couples looking for a quick fix for their marital woes often become frustrated, abandoning the marriage too early, thereby missing the benefits of God's timing.

 "I think the most common problem is couples try to get on with their life too quickly," explains Chapman.
 "They go six months and the spouse shows no response, so they start dating and become involved with someone else.
 A year later the spouse comes back and says 'I realize I made a terrible mistake,' and they want to reconcile, but now the other partner’s already involved with someone else.
 I like to encourage couples to give some time.
 I use two years as a guideline.
 For people who are separated it seems like a terribly long time, but in all of life, it's a short time."

-Copyright © 2006, Focus on the Family.
+Copyright © 2006, Lynne Thompson.
 All rights reserved.
 International copyright secured.
+Used by permission.